-Uniform capitalization (UNICAP): Dealers who (1) "produce" property or (2) acquire property for resale if their average annual gross receipts over the three preceding tax years exceed \$25 million, adjusted for inflation, must comply with the UNICAP requirements contained in Section 263A of the Internal Revenue Code.
-The inflation adjustment amounts are \$30 million for 2024 and \$31 million for 2025.
+• Uniform capitalization (UNICAP): Dealers who (1) "produce" property or (2) acquire it for resale if their average annual gross receipts over the three preceding tax years exceed \$25 million must comply with the UNICAP requirements contained in Section 263A of the Internal Revenue Code.
 Revenue Procedure 2010-44 creates two safe harbor methods of accounting, which dealers may elect by filing Form 3115 with the IRS, that generally permit dealers to expense, instead of capitalize, all handling and storage costs at certain dealership facilities.
-Although dealers use the two safe harbor methods, there may be some expenses that are subject to capitalization under the UNICAP rules.
-F&I Department.